Julian Assange: Release of US diplomatic cables

 In November 2010 WikiLeaks published a quarter of a million U.S. diplomatic cables, known as the "Cablegate" files.
 WikiLeaks initially worked with established Western media organisations, and later with smaller regional media organisations while also publishing the cables upon which their reporting was based.
 Assange told a media partner that he owned the information and had a financial interest in how it was released.
 The files show United States espionage against the United Nations and other world leaders, revealed tensions between the U.S. and its allies, and exposed corruption in countries throughout the world as documented by U.S. diplomats, helping to spark the Arab Spring.

 In March 2010 a member of WikiLeaks using the handle "Ox", widely believed to be Julian Assange, talked to Chelsea Manning by text chat while she was submitting leaks to WikiLeaks.
 The US referred to these chat logs in the 2018 indictment of Julian Assange and filed an affidavit which said they were able to identify Assange as the person chatting with Manning using hints he made during the chats and that Manning identified him as Assange to Adrian Lamo.

-In the chat logs, Manning asks Assange if he was "any good at LM hash cracking", which would decrypt passwords.
+In the chat logs, Manning asks if he was "any good at LM hash cracking", which would decrypt passwords.
 Assange said he was, and told Manning about rainbow tables that WikiLeaks used to crack hashes and find passwords associated with them.
 An affidavit by an FBI agent involved in bringing the case against Assange claimed this showed an "illegal agreement" to help crack a password.
 When Manning told Assange she had nothing else to submit to WikiLeaks, he replied that "curious eyes never run dry in my experience."

 During her court martial, Manning said she downloaded the detainee assessment briefs (DABs) for Guantanamo Bay after speaking to a member of Wikileaks via a secure online chat log.
 While discussing files on Guantanamo Bay, Manning asked Assange about detainee assessment briefs.
 She said that "although he did not believe that they were of political significance, he did believe that they could be used to merge into the general historical account of what occurred at Guantanamo."
 She added that "after this discussion, I decided to download the data."